- Health Club Retail Format is Amazon Proof (click here for more information).

 - Future Growth: 80% of the population in United States currently do not go to a gym.

 - Health & Wellness is a Long-Term Trend with a Bright Trajectory.

 2019 Trend: More People Working Out in Clubs

 While only 19% of the American population currently belongs to a health club, membership has increased more than 37.1% over the past ten years to over 62.4 million members in 2018.
 With an improved economic outlook, clubs across the country are gearing up for more demand than they’ve seen in years.

 Why Are Health Clubs Undervalued Single-Tenant Investments?

 The growth of health club memberships nationwide has spurred the development of world class fitness facilities in some of the densest retail trade markets in the country creating unique real estate investment opportunities.
-As an athlete, sportsman and active member who is entrenched in the real estate market my interest and experience in health club investments has grown significantly over the past ten years having concluded numerous health club transactions throughout the country.
 The health club investment category continues to grow and show strong long-term attributes for many of the following reasons:

 - Resistance to Economic Fluctuations: